OctopusDeploy/blog/blog/2022-08/step-package-framework/index.md

 ![Blog diagram showing a Step UI component and Step Handler component](step-in-server.png "width=500")

-One advantage of this approach was the developer creating these steps had all the libraries and dependencies they needed to develop a step available to them at development time.
+One advantage of this approach was that the developer creating these steps had all the libraries and dependencies to develop a step available to them at development time.
 This approach also enabled tight integration with our React front-end.

 However, developing in the core of Octopus had several drawbacks, especially as we developed more steps:

 - Steps could only be shipped as part of the whole Octopus Deploy installer.
 This meant that to try out new functionality, you had to upgrade your entire Octopus instance.
 As Octopus often sits in the middle of mission-critical infrastructure, upgrade cycles are long and infrequent meaning you might not be able to use new steps.
 - Any required changes to an existing step, including bug fixes, had to go through the whole shipping pipeline and required a  full instance upgrade before the issue was resolved.
-This meant even small fixes could take weeks to be updated, rather days or hours.
+This meant even small fixes could take weeks to be updated, rather than days or hours.
 - Developing a new step required understanding several big components of Octopus and how they are interlinked.
-This resulted in increased  delivery times and made it hard to build experimental steps
+This resulted in increased  delivery times and made it hard to build experimental steps.
 - Versioning steps independently of Octopus was impossible in any practical sense.
-For example, if a cloud provider shipped a new major version of their service, we would have to build many switches inside of the existing step, instead of just shipping a new version of an existing step that could be used alongside the original version
+For example, if a cloud provider shipped a new major version of their service, we'd have to build many switches inside of the existing step, instead of just shipping a new version of an existing step that could be used alongside the original version.

 In a rapidly changing environment where new cloud services pop up frequently, we realized we needed more flexibility in our approach to keep providing a world-class experience.
 With the number of steps in Octopus growing, the step package framework was built to solve these issues.